galaniprojects/liveblog/README.md

 # Liveblog

 This is a new liveblogging module for the Drupal distribution Thunder.

-This module concentrates on providing the best User Experience for the editor as possible.
+The Certified Thunder Integrator galaniprojects from Berlin, the Austrian publisher Telekurier Online Medien with its news site kurier.at and Burda with its magazine bunte.de, developed this Drupal 8 module for the live coverage of events, with the help of the Vienna based company Drunomics.

 ## Overall Structure
 The Liveblog consists of following structure: